Field Trip Buses

 7. Trip cancellations: School bus trips must be canceled at least twenty-four hours before the scheduled trip time to avoid a minimum charge of $485.00 per bus.

-- Important: Charter companies may have varying cancellation policies, including 50 to 100 percent of the trip charge when canceling late.
+- Important: Charter companies may have varying cancellation policies, including charges of 50 to 100 percent of the trip charge for late cancellations.
 Refer to your charter bus quote for details on their cancellation policy.
-The charge for a charter bus cancellation for less than fourteen (14) days is charged at a rate from $250.00 to as much as fifty percent of the trip, depending on the company.
-All charter bus companies charge the full trip price for cancellations of forty-eight (48) hours or less.
-School sites are responsible for all trip charges, including cancellation
+The charge for a charter bus cancellation less than fourteen (14) days is $250.00 or up to 50% of the trip cost, depending on the company.
+All charter bus companies charge the full trip price for cancellations made forty-eight (48) hours or less prior to the scheduled departure.
+School sites are responsible for all trip charges, including cancellation fees.

 Transportation Department Trip Blackout Date Information